McCoy (pottery)

-McCoy is a brand of pottery that was produced in the United States in the early 20th century.
-It is probably the most collected pottery in the nation.
-Starting in 1848 by J.W.McCoy Stoneware company, they established the Nelson McCoy Sanitary Stoneware Company in 1910.
-They continued on almost into 1991, but had to close down due to declining profits.
+McCoy is a brand of pottery that was produced in Roseville, Ohio, in the 20th century.
+It was produced from 1910 until 1990 and remains one of the most widely collected types of pottery in the United States.

-Origins
+History

+Nelson McCoy Sanitary and Stoneware Company

-In April 1910, Nelson McCoy (Senior), with help from his father (J.W.
-McCoy) and along with five stockholders, established the Nelson McCoy Sanitary and Stoneware Company in Roseville, Ohio.
+In April 1910, Nelson McCoy Sr., with help from his father J.W.
+McCoy and five stockholders, established the Nelson McCoy Sanitary and Stoneware Company in Roseville, Ohio.
 The pottery produced utilitarian stoneware and operated successfully until about 1918.

-They also bought, sold, and mined clay.
-At that time the pottery joined with eleven other stoneware potteries and formed the American Clay Products Company (ACPC), which was located in Zanesville, Ohio.
-All of the member potteries produced stoneware to be marketed by the new company.
+In 1918, the pottery joined with eleven other stoneware potteries to form the American Clay Products Company (ACPC), which was based in Zanesville, Ohio.
+All member potteries produced stoneware that was marketed by the new company.
 The ACPC produced sales catalogs of the wares that were produced, which purposely had no trademark, and had salesmen to advertise and take orders.
-The pottery orders received by the company were shared among the different potteries based on production capability, and the revenue received was proportionally distributed.
+The pottery orders received by the company were shared among the different potteries based on production capability, and revenue was proportionally distributed.

 The ACPC thrived until January 1926, at which time the company was liquidated.
-The demise of the company released the former member potteries to once again become independent and they went into direct competition with one another.
-Also around this time, the demand for utilitarian stoneware was beginning to decrease.
+The demise of the company released the former member potteries to once again become independent and compete with one another.
+Around this time, the demand for utilitarian stoneware was beginning to decrease.